-Travaasa Austin sommelier, Edward Morgan, embarked on a two-week long journey through Italy, learning the intricacies of Italian winemaking along the way.
+Travaasa Austin Certified Sommelier, Edward Morgan, embarked on a two-week long journey through Italy, learning the intricacies of Italian winemaking along the way.
 Here is an excerpt from his incredible Italian saga highlighting the first leg of his trip in the Piedmont region.

 In the Italian Opera “Tosca” by Giacomo Puccini, the painter Mario Cavaradossi becomes conflicted when comparing his love to a portrait of Mary Magdalene he is painting.
 When we attempt to describe the world of wine, no matter where we may begin in context, a brush stroke reminiscent of the face of Italy always finds its way into the composition.
 It is something a bit intrinsic, a bit symbiotic.

 On a warm day in late May, I arrived in Italy, tired and stiff from the 14 hour flight but ready for the adventure that was afoot.
 One evening, months prior, while suffering from a bout of insomnia and surfing the Guild of Sommelier’s website, I came upon an opportunity for North American Sommeliers to experience Italy first-hand through a scholarship sponsored by Banfi Wine Imports.

 Weeks later, I would be contacted by their National Director telling me I had in fact been chosen from 200 applicants to attend this year’s Banfi Enrichment Trip!